 This year was my turn on registration table and it was a awesome to see how can they process 500 people in less than hour, the person in charge Jim Wells did a wonderful work, hopefully i can apply that on our camp this year since we are expecting at least 500 attendees.

-My Good Friends Zac, Josh, Christie, James, Vincent, Tara Claeys from Hallways Chats, Alex Juchniewicz from Jilt, Karla Campos who give me the opportunity in his live show to talk a little about our upcoming camp here in Costa Rica, Rodrigo Donini who gives an amazing talk about Interacting With WordPress w/ Raspberry Pi + REST API, the people over Siteground that give me an awesome present (Thank you for That!), my friends over Bluehost and many many more!
+My Good Friends Zac, Josh, Christie, James, Vincent, Tara Claeys from Hallways Chats, Alex Juchniewicz from Jilt, Karla Campos who give me the opportunity in her live show to talk a little about our upcoming camp here in Costa Rica, Rodrigo Donini who gives an amazing talk about Interacting With WordPress w/ Raspberry Pi + REST API, the people over Siteground that give me an awesome present (Thank you for That!), my friends over Bluehost and many many more!

 Overall WordCamp Miami, and all camps in general are a very nice opportunity to shape your skills, learn new ones, know people, networking and get Job Opportunities.